ionic-team/ionic-docs/src/pages/vue/navigation.md

 Nested routes are mostly useful when you need to render content in outlet A while also rendering sub-content inside of a nested outlet B. The most common use case you will run into is tabs.
 When you load up a tabs Ionic starter application, you will see `ion-tab-bar` and `ion-tabs` components rendered in the first `ion-router-outlet`.
 The `ion-tabs` component renders another `ion-router-outlet` which is responsible for rendering the contents of each tab.

 There are very few use cases in which nested routes make sense in mobile applications.
-When in doubt, go with the shared URL route configuration.
+When in doubt, use the shared URL route configuration.
 We strongly caution against using nested routing in contexts other than tabs as it can quickly make navigating your app confusing.

 ## Working with Tabs